OreBank/Microsoft-30Days-of-Learning/Week 1/ReadMe.md

-# Project Name
+# PROJECT NAME
 **Analysing the Covid-19 data with Microsoft Excel**

-# Project Objectives
+# PROJECT OBJECTIVES
 - To learn how to scrap data from web using **Microsoft Excel**
 - To create a visualization dashboard using **Microsoft Excel**

-# Data Sourcing
+# DATA SOURCING
 The data was sourced from COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University
 **Link:** https://aka.ms/30DLCOVID19GitHubData